True Reformer Building

-The True Reformer Building is an historic building constructed for the True Reformers, an African American organization founded by William Washington Browne.
+The True Reformer Building is an historic building constructed for the Grand United Order of True Reformers, an African American organization founded by William Washington Browne.
 The building is at 1200 U Street, Northwest, Washington, D.C. in the U Street Corridor (Cardozo/Shaw) neighborhood.
 It was designed by John Anderson Lankford.
 The building was commissioned by the Grand United Order of True Reformers in 1902.
 It was dedicated on July 15, 1903.

 Building history

 It was designed by John Anderson Lankford, the city’s first African-American registered architect.
 The building was commissioned by the Grand United Order of True Reformers in 1902, and was dedicated on July 15, 1903.

 The Grand United Order of True Reformers started in 1873 as an African American fraternal association and temperance organization; and was re-organized in c.
-1875 into the Grand Fountain of the United Order of True Reformers in Richmond, Virginia, as a business venture founded by William "Ben" Washington Browne, before their dissolve in 1934.
-At one point in time was the largest black fraternal society and black-owned business in the United States.
-A.W.
+1875 into the Grand Fountain of the United Order of True Reformers in Richmond, Virginia, as a business venture founded by William Washington Browne, before their dissolution in 1934.
+At one point, it was the largest black fraternal society and black-owned business in the United States.
+A .W.
 Holmes was president of the group in 1911 as retrenchment was sought and board membership included Adolphus Humbles of Lynchburg, Virginia.

 During the True Reformer Building's dedication in 1903, the Reverend William Lee Taylor stated that the goal was to "put up a building in Washington that would reflect credit upon the Negro race."
 It is significant that the building took shape as a result of an African American architect, with African American financing, and built with African American hands.
 The Reformer Building was the first building in the United States to be designed, financed, built, and owned by the African American community after Reconstruction.